Ash-Blanc/more/README.md

 - Extension to other generative modalities (3D, audio, multimodal)
 - Integration with other efficiency techniques (quantization, pruning)
 - Application to real-time video editing and enhancement
-- Development of specialized hardware for MoER architectures
+- Development of specialized hardware for MoRE architectures

 ## 📧 Contact & Discussion